Welcome to Battery Control Group in the Department of Mechanical Engineering at the University of Michigan!

 We attended the SAE World Congress conference in Detroit!

-As part of the Battery Safety Summit, Vivian Tran participated in a panel discussion on "Shaping the Future of E-Mobility: Safety, Sustainability, and Design Challenges”.
+As part of the Battery Safety Summit, Vivian participated in a panel discussion on "Shaping the Future of E-Mobility: Safety, Sustainability, and Design Challenges”.

 In addition, the following members presented: